Search the Library for Books, Media, Databases and more

 Check Us out

-WVU Libraries to transition to exclusive use of Scopus Jan.
+WVU Libraries transitions to exclusive use of Scopus Jan.
 1

-WVU Libraries will transition from Web of Science to exclusive use of Scopus, effective January 1, 2026.
+WVU Libraries transitioned from Web of Science to exclusive use of Scopus, January 1, 2026.
 To help users with the transition, there is a dedicated page for frequently asked questions.

 Hours